thisisbhaven/pontiac-bandit/README.md

-Persuade is an RFM analysis table giving customer ids to persuade for a subscription cust_all provides a comprehensive RFM analysis for the user to derive insights There is a product to product recommender in the notebook, about which is mentioned in the last cell There is an LSTM Model in the notebook for time series analysis which could not be trained due to lack of GPU resources.
+Persuade is an RFM analysis table giving customer ids to persuade for a subscription cust_all provides a comprehensive RFM analysis for the user to derive insights There is a product to product recommender in the notebook, about which is mentioned in the last cell There is an LSTM Model in the notebook for time series analysis which could not be trained due to lack of GPU resources.ee Comprehensive graphs for RFM analysis available in the notebook

 ## Python Django Backend App deployment -
 Install django on your local machine